sopherapps/mtn-pay-js/README.md

     ```

-Use the __sandboxApiUser__ to generate an __API user ID__ and __API Key__ when working with the sandbox.
+Use the __SandboxApiUser__ to generate an __API user ID__ and __API Key__ when working with the sandbox.
 You will need these to access any of the other products.
 Ideally, you will use this entity before the others.

 __For the production environment, the API user ID and API Key are obtained through the 'Merchant Portal' as referred to in the [official API docs](https://momodeveloper.mtn.com/api-documentation/api-description/)__